April 9, 2020…

 And so, I have said my goodbyes, I have buried the losses and I will press on taking joy in watching Henry annoy my ewes as he happily frolics around the barn showing everyone just how high he can bounce.

-There is still life on the farm, my friends, and it is beautiful.
+There is still life on the homestead, my friends, and it is beautiful.